Immigrant Justice Leadership Academy

 Application Process and Program Dates

 Application for 2025 Cohort has now closed.
 Application for 2026 cohort will open in the Summer of 2025.
+Please fill out the interest form below to receive updates on the application timeline.
 If you would like to learn more about the fellowship and see if it is the right fit for you and your organization, please contact Lilia Escobar at [email protected]

 Meet the Class of 2025